ctsit/nacculator/README.md

 Example Usage

-    PYTHONPATH=. ./nacc/redcap2nacc.py  -nponly -file data.csv > data.nacc
+    PYTHONPATH=. ./nacc/redcap2nacc.py  -nponly -file data.csv > data.txt

 _Note: output is written to `STDOUT`; errors are written to `STDERR`; input can be `STDIN` or the first argument passed to `redcap2nacc`._

-If there are no errors, then submit the `data.nacc` file to NACC.
+If there are no errors, then submit the `data.txt` file to NACC.

 HOWTO Generate New Forms